 Safety and Security

 The United States Department of State provides general travel tips for students who are planning to travel and/or study abroad.
-You can enroll in the Department’s STEP program which allows you to get updates from the nearest U.S. embassy or consulate.
+It is recommended that you enroll in the in the Department’s STEP program which allows you to get updates from the nearest U.S. embassy or consulate.

-In addition, the Department of State issues three types of official information pertaining to travel abroad:
+In addition, the U.S. Department of State issues official information pertaining to travel abroad:

 Travel Advisories for all countries are issued by the State Department.
 The advisories range from Level 1 (Exercise Normal Precautions) to Level 4 (Do Not Travel).
-Bates requires that a Special Waiver and Acknowledgement be signed by the student and a parent/guardian when participating in off-campus study in a country for which a Level 3 or above Advisory has been issued by the U.S. Department of State.
+Bates requires that a Special Waiver and Acknowledgement be signed by the student and a parent/guardian when participating in off-campus study in a country for which a Level 3 has been issued by the U.S. Department of State.
+Travel to a Level 3 location will be reviewed by the Center for Global Education and Off-Campus Study Committee.
+Bates does not approve travel and study in specific locations with a Level 4 advisory.

 Consular Information Sheets are available for every country of the world.
 They include such information as the location of the U. S. Embassy or Consulate, unusual immigration practices, health conditions, minor political disturbances, unusual currency and entry regulations, crime and security information, and drug penalties.
 If an unstable condition exists in a country that is not severe enough to warrant a travel warning, a description of the condition(s) may be included under an optional section entitled “Safety/Security.”
 On limited occasions U. S. Embassy advice given to official employees is included; however Consular Information Sheets generally do not include advice, but present information in a factual manner so the traveler can make his or her own decisions concerning travel to a particular country.